🦘 Australia

 Documents required vary by pathway but typically include:

-• Curriculum vitae detailing teaching experience, positions held, and dates of employment
+• Curriculum vitae (CV) or resume listing all teaching positions held, with dates and school names

 AITSL assessment fees